CD3/MotionLogger/README.md

 ## Building

 This repository is an OpenFrameworks project.
 To build the application, you need to have OpenFrameworks installed.
-You then need to tell the project where your OpenFrameworks installation is, which you can do in a couple of ways.

-- edit the `Makefile` to set the OF_ROOT variable to your installation.
-- run the projectGenerator tool to update the project and select your OF installation.
+Then place this directory in the myApps directory of the OpenFrameworks installation (usually at of_vx.x.x_msys2_release/apps/myApps/MotionLogger.
+If you don't put this directory in the myApps directory, then you will have to edit the `Makefile` to point OF_ROOT at the OpenFrameworks install.

-After you have configured your OpenFrameworks installation, just run make.
+To build, just run make.

     > make